rickymedrano/srirs-sensor-project/README.md

 * Use ```sudo systemctl start myservice.service``` to start the service, ```sudo systemctl stop myservice.service``` to stop it.
 Finally use ```sudo systemctl enable myservice.service``` so that it starts up on every reboot. ```sudo systemctl status myservice.service``` is also helpful in making sure things are running properly.
 * We spent much time tuning these services as they rely on many factors.
 If you find your service stops running, use ```journalctl``` to debug.
 A big issue for us was we were running the service files  with ```User=root``` but for some reason root couldnt access our mysql.connector library.
 Changing it to ```User=pi``` solved that issue.

+### 3D Printing
+I've included all the .stl files if you want to print the fox.
+* The body requires supports and should be printed no more than 0.15mm per layer.
+There is some artifacting where the top of the tail meets the body in the front of the model.
+* Post processing is needed on the body model where you have to cut out the hole near the tail to feed the wires through
+* The head should be printed around 15%, anymore will make it top heavy
+* The bracket should be printed around 15% so it's easy to put a screw through
+* The base should be printed around 15% for the same reason as the bracket
+* All the models were printed on a Prusa MK3S.
+I have no settings recommendations on other types of printers.

+Once all is printed, screw the bracket onto the base.
+Hollow out the hole on the body where the power and sensor wires come in.
+Use super glue to attach the head to the body.

 ### Graph
 Here is our plotted data, which shows resource usage each time a group went out to the research station.
 On Grafana, the graph is interactable, where you can zoom in and see usage down to each minute.